WILLIAM BROCKMAN

 William Brockman was born in 1595 in Kent England, possibly at Newington.
 His parent's were Henry Brockman and Helen Sawking.
 Henry, the father has a tablet at Newington church.
 This family had a number of properties in Kent.
 William's great grandfather Henry Brockman bought Newington Manor, Cheriton Manor and Beachborough

 William earned a degree at Oxford.
 He was knighted by Charles I in 1632 and will hereafter be called Sir William.
 In 1643 he was sheriff of Kent.
 In 1653 Cromwell came to power.
 Sir William was heavily fined for defending Maidstone and Leeds of Kent against Cromwell forces.
-However, his son, Henry Brockman fled the country to Holland and then eventually to the American colonies.

 You notice there are a lot of William and Henrys in this story.